All Episodes

 Damn right.

-This is the kind of support we've needed internationally, and it's about time we got it, right?
+This is the kind of support we've needed internationally.

-Open line Friday, Rush Limbaugh having more fun than a human being, should be allowed to have Marco Rubio, in fact, asked the Secretary of State, John Kerry, who uh served in Vietnam, by the way, if you haven't heard.
+Marco Rubio, in fact, asked the Secretary of State John Kerry, who served in Vietnam, by the way, if you haven't heard.

-Rubio asked Kerry to include some dissidents, some Cuban dissidents at the flag raising ceremony today.
+Rubio asked Kerry to include some dissidents, some Cuban dissidents, at the flag raising ceremony today.

 Of course, Kerry refused.

-He said that it would uh violate protocol, it'd be an insult to our hosts.
+It would be an insult to our hosts.

 That's such a major change in policy.

-Even though the embassy is United States property, U.S. territory.
+We don't want to insult our dictator hosts, even though the embassy is United States property, U.S. territory.

-I mean, it's us, it's sovereign territory.
+I mean, it's us.

 Hardly anybody knows this because nobody cares.